All tenancies are on a 'sole and several' basis, which means that each tenant is responsible for his or her own rent payments only.

-Accommodation Services employs a team of Porters to assist in the running of our sites.
+Accommodation, Catering and Events employs a team of Porters to assist in the running of our sites.
 They carry out various duties in the accommodation, including small repairs.
 Our porters can be identified by their green polo shirts.
 They always carry University ID.

 POSTERS AND PICTURES

 Damage caused by POSTERS and PICTURES must be paid for

 Please do NOT use BLUE TAC, GLUE, SELLOTAPE or NAILS to attach pictures and posters to the bedroom walls or the woodwork.
 This causes damage to the décor and you will be charged for this.
 Please use the notice boards (where provided).
 Please use drawing pins or picture hooks only.

 If you wish to protect photos you can Blue-tac them to card and pin the card to the notice board.
 No wall mounted units or shelving should be fitted within the property.